-- Create educational content—say craft, design, or home organization tutorials—and sell them online.
-Set up social accounts with free content and teasers to help build an audience.
+- Create educational content—say craft, design, or home organization tutorials—and sell it online.

 - Offer freelance digital services like design, branding, writing, templates, or website development.

 A small business will allow you to act out your ideas, pour your creativity into a passion, and pivot whenever something shiny catches your eye.
-Since your passion naturally attracts others, consider a business that brings others into the fold.
 Design a working environment that you’ve always dreamed of—no dress code, no set hours, and lots of collaboration.
 You’re the boss, after all.

 3 college business ideas for Trailblazers

-- Create a series of designs around a trend or interest and sell them printed on products like tote bags or travel mugs.
-You can use a print-on-demand service to automate many of the tasks.
-Want a collab angle?
-Commission work from design students and sell their work too.
+- Create designs around a trend or interest and use a print-on-demand service to sell them on products like tote bags or travel mugs.

 - Start a marketplace (online or a pop-up on campus) to help foster entrepreneurship among your peers.
 Sell the creations of others and take a cut for your hard work.